Help for Current Students (Undergraduates)

 Preparation for the Major

 All students must complete a series of “Preparation for the Major“ classes and earn at least a C in each class.
 Once this is done, students will move from the “pre-major” to the “major” and may begin taking upper division CFD classes.
 Please visit a CFD undergraduate advisor and they will complete the paperwork to expedite this process of moving from the “pre-major” to the “major.”
 If you took some of these classes at other institutions, you must bring copies of transcripts to your meeting with an advisor.

 Specialization and Master Plan

 About the time students move from the “pre-major” to the “major,” they must select one of 2 specializations (Child Development Specialization or Family Development Specialization).
 Students must also file a Master Plan.
-This is done in a meeting with Pamela Gardner.
+This is done in a meeting with a CFD undergraduate advisor.
 Information on the specializations and the master plan is noted in the SDSU General Catalog.

 - Learning Resource Center: The CFD Learning Resource Center is geared toward students majoring in Child and Family Development.
 Students can receive one-on-one help with homework, college essays, creative writing, and anything else they might need help with, as well as connecting with other students.
 Learn more.

 - SDSU General Catalog: It is advised that students read the SDSU General Catalog and become familiar with the Child and Family Development section.
 Most questions that students have are addressed in the catalog.